thinegan/thinegan.github.io/projects/index.md

 and finally Code management using Atlassian Bitbucket git repository.

 I also extended my knowledge into setting up Realtime Business Intelligence service.
 My approach was to use ElasticSearch Clusters and Kibana reporting tools.
-This tools help data-analytic to analyze data and build reports oon realtime.
+This tools help data-analytic to analyze data and build reports on realtime.

 Tech stack: